Roslin, Midlothian

-Roslin (formerly spelt Rosslyn or Roslyn; Scottish Gaelic: Riasg Linne) is a village in Midlothian, Scotland, 11 kilometres (7 mi) to the south of the capital city Edinburgh.
+Roslin (formerly spelt Rosslyn or Roslyn) is a village in Midlothian, Scotland, 11 kilometres (7 mi) to the south of the capital city Edinburgh.
 It stands on high ground, near the northwest bank of the river North Esk.

 The name

 The name Roslin (recorded in 1138 as Roskelyn) appears to derive from Scottish Gaelic.
 The second element is clearly linne usually meaning a pond or a lake, but here probably means a waterfall and refers to the nearby Linn of Roslin.
 The first element is more obscure, but may derive from riasg meaning a peat moor.
-The theory that it is a corruption of Roseline, a supposed medieval meridian passing through Paris and Rosslyn Chapel, is fanciful.
+The theory that it is a corruption of Rose line, a supposed medieval meridian passing through Paris and Rosslyn Chapel, is fanciful.

 Roslin is believed to be the source of the name for the Village of Roslyn, on Long Island, in the U.S. State of New York; its location reminded officials of the hills in Roslin.
 Roslindale, Massachusetts is also named after Roslin.
+Roslyn Avenue in Westmount, Canada, is named after the 1st Earl of Rosslyn.

 History

 Legend has it the village was founded in 203 A.D. by Asterius, a Pict.

 In 1303 Roslin was the site of a battle of the First War of Scottish Independence.

 In 1446, Rosslyn Chapel was constructed, under the guide of William Sinclair, 1st Earl of Caithness.

 Roslin became important as the seat of the St Clair (or Sinclair) family.
 In 1456 King James II granted it the status of a burgh.
 Coal mining has been a major occupation from the twelfth to the late twentieth centuries.

+Roslin Inn dates from 1660 and was visited by Dr Johnson and James Boswell during their tour of Scotland in 1773, dining and drinking tea at the inn.
+Later in the 18th century Robert Burns breakfasted at the inn with Alexander Nasmyth.

 From the 19th century onward, the attractions of the Glen, Castle and Chapel developed Roslin as a popular tourist destination.
 Notable visitors included J. M. W. Turner, William Wordsworth (who wrote a poem in the chapel whilst escaping a storm) and his sister Dorothy, who wrote "I never passed through a more delicious dell than the glen of Rosslyn".
 William Morris visited in March 1887, noting in his Socialist Diary that Roslin was "a beautiful glen-ny landscape much spoiled ... by the misery of Scotch building and a manufactory or two".

 On the north-western side of the village used to be Roslin Institute, a biological research establishment, where in 1996 Dolly the sheep became the first animal to be cloned from an adult somatic cell.
 She moved to Easter Bush in 2011.